In this section

 You need to say in the application form if you want interim and final orders, or just one or the other.

-The ‘Initiating application’ form and the ‘Response to an initiating application’ form are used for both the Family Court and the Federal Circuit Court.
+The ‘Initiating application’ form and the ‘Response to an initiating application’ form are used for the Federal Circuit and Family Court of Australia

-In the Family Court you can also use the ‘Application for final orders’ and ‘Response to an application for final orders’ which do the same as the ‘Initiating application’ forms.
+In the Federal Circuit and Family Court of Australia you can also use the ‘Application for final orders’ and ‘Response to an application for final orders’ which do the same as the ‘Initiating application’ forms.

 You can use the ‘Initiating application’ form for both interim orders and final orders.
 You need to fill out both areas in the form, asking for the orders you seek.
 In the Family Court you can also use an ‘Application in a case’ and ‘Response to an application in a case to apply and respond to interim orders’.
 The other forms used in each court are generally similar.